Campaigning

 - In November 2022, 83% of young people said they’d taken an action to help others (up from 73% in February 2019)

-We will stop promoting our Lonely Not Alone campaign at the end of 2023.
+We stopped promoting our Lonely Not Alone campaign at the end of 2023.
+The digital universe is now manage and maintained by Digital Wonderlab.
 Read more about our Lonely Not Alone campaign and its legacy here.